Machias, Maine: Raid on Machias, 1777

-On 1 September 1814 U.S. forces evacuated Fort O'Brien and on 4 September, Machias, the county seat of Washington County was occupied by British troops under Colonel Pilkington.
+On September 1, 1814, U.S. forces evacuated Fort O'Brien and on September 4, Machias, the county seat of Washington County was occupied by British troops under Lieutenant-Colonel Andrew Pilkington.
 Officers commanding the U.S. militia in Washington County wrote to the British to confirm that they would not take up arms against the British if the inhabitants were protected in their private property and usual occupations.
 The civilians of the County gave a similar assurance to the British and the county was garrisoned by the British until the end of the war.
 The county was returned to US sovereignty under the Treat of Ghent of 1817.

 Buildings

 Among the first who built mills in the place were Ichabod Jones and Jonathan Longfellow.
 The first meeting-house was built in 1774 on a lot given by George Libby, on the site of which Libby Hall now stands.
 The building was 42 ft long, 25 ft wide, and one story in height.
 In 1786, by vote of the town, £200 were raised to build two meeting-houses.

 Among the fine buildings of Machias are the court-house and jail, constructed of brick and granite; the former in 1855, at a cost of $25,000, and the latter in 1857, at a cost of $35,000.
 The United States building containing the post office and custom-house is also of brick and granite.
 It was built in 1871, at a cost of $30,000.
 Centre Street Congregational Church and Libby Hall are fine wooden buildings.
 There are also many tasteful and some quite handsome private residences.
 The streets are adorned with shade trees, and the town bears many marks of age and culture.

 George S. Hillard, who died in Boston in 1879, was a native of Machias.
 He was a leading member of the Suffolk bar, held various honorable public offices, and was the author of several popular works in the departments of geography, history, and travels, and of a series of school readers known as Hillard's Readers.

 The Porter Memorial Library has been the town's public library since it opened in the 1890s.